dizzib/rkeys-apps/teslapad/readme.md

 This is my experimental split virtual-keyboard which is customised to my own requirements and runs on a 8-inch tablet.

-You can dictate words and sentences and it will type them out for you.
+It incorporates [speakeys](../speakeys) with a [compact ui](../mixin/speakbar.jade) to let you dictate words and sentences and quickly review the result before transmitting to Linux.

-Feel free to fork and hack as required!
+Fork and hack as required :)

 ## to run